 Alert your doctor if you have the following conditions:

-- nasal polyps (noncancerous growths in the lining of the nose) caused by an allergic reaction
+- nasal polyps (noncancerous growths in the lining of the nose) caused by angioedema (swelling in the deep layers of the skin)

-- history of bleeding in the stomach caused by taking NSAIDs
+- history of bleeding in the stomach or bowel caused by taking NSAIDs

 as Acemetacin may not be suitable for you.

-Do not give Acemetacin to children unless instructed to do so by the doctor.
+Do not give this medicine to a child unless instructed to do so by the doctor.

 Inform your doctor if you have the following conditions:

-- risk factors for heart disease (high levels of cholesterol in the blood, diabetes, smoking)
+- risk factors for heart disease e.g. high levels of cholesterol in the blood, diabetes, smoking

 - epilepsy (fits or seizures)

-- systemic lupus erythematosus or SLE (autoimmune disease that causes inflammation)
+- systemic lupus erythematosus (SLE) or lupus (autoimmune disease that causes inflammation)

 Be sure to check with your doctor or pharmacist before giving Acemetacin to an elderly person.
 Elderly people may be more sensitive to the side effects.

-Acemetacin may cause drowsiness, dizziness, or visual disturbances.
+Acemetacin may cause drowsiness, dizziness, or blurred vision.
 If affected, do not drive or take part in any activity in which you need to be alert or need to see clearly.

 Some side effects may need immediate medical help.
 Alert your doctor quickly if you experience any of the following: